I built a library to handle stack traces nicely in Go

 Conclusion

 Error handling often becomes increasingly important as projects grow, but there are still few libraries that hit the right balance.
-I initially built stackprune/errors
+I initially built stackprune/errors for my own use case, but if others have similar needs, I’d be happy if you give it a try.

 Author Eggpan